Weight Loss & Nutrition Advice from a Dietitian

 Christy Zagarella, lead dietitian for bistroMD, is answering common, yet often misunderstood questions about weight loss and offering tips to take your results to the next level.

 Weight loss is always a hot topic, though there are misconceptions about what successfully losing weight actually involves.

-We sit down with Christy Zagarella, lead dietitian for bistroMD, to address those common, yet often misunderstood questions about weight loss.
+Christy Zagarella, lead dietitian for bistroMD, is addressing those common, yet often misunderstood questions about weight loss.

 And these weight loss tips from a dietitian will take your goals and results to the next level!

 Questions to Ask a Registered Dietitian

 From myths on calories to confusion on dietary fat, find out the truth regarding what it really takes to lose weight with these dietitian tips for weight loss!